 early 14c., rappe, "a quick, light blow; a resounding stroke," also "a fart" (late 15c.), native or borrowed from a Scandinavian source (compare Danish rap, Swedish rapp "light blow"); either way probably of imitative origin (compare slap, clap).

-Slang meaning "rebuke, blame, responsibility" is from 1777; specific meaning "criminal indictment" (as in rap sheet, 1960) is from 1903.
-To beat the rap is from 1927.
-Meaning "music with improvised words" first in New York City slang, 1979 (see rap (v.2)).
+Slang meaning "a rebuke, the blame, responsibility" is from 1777; specific meaning "criminal indictment" (as in rap sheet, 1960) is from 1903; to beat the rap is from 1927.
+Meaning "music with improvised words" was in New York City slang by 1979 (see rap (v.2)).

-mid-14c., "strike, smite, knock," from rap (n.).
+mid-14c., rappen, "to strike, smite, knock," from rap (n.).
 Related: Rapped; rapping.
-To rap (someone's) knuckles "give light punishment" is from 1749.
+To rap (someone's) knuckles "give sharp punishment" is from 1749 (to rap (someone's) fingers in the same sense is by 1670s.).
 Related: Rapped; rapping.

-"talk informally, chat," 1929, popularized c.
-1965 in African-American vernacular, possibly first in Caribbean English and from British slang meaning "say, utter" (1879), originally "to utter a sudden oath" (1540s), ultimately from rap (n.).
 As a noun in this sense from 1898.
 Meaning "to perform rap music" is recorded by 1979.
 Related: Rapped; rapping.